How to Publish Your Novel: Where to Find Literary Agents

 Where Do I Find One?!

 Gone are the days of purchasing enormous, phonebook-like tomes listing every literary agent’s contact information.
-Thank goodness we have the internet.
+Thank goodness for the internet.

 The best resource, in my opinion, is QueryTracker.
 QueryTracker is an online database of agents that also has searching and tracking functions.
-I signed up for a free account, which allows me to add agents to my “To Query” list, see their response times, see submitter comments, and more.
-I can select a genre, e.g. “fantasy,” from the sidebar and see all the agents who represent fantasy (355 as of today’s writing).
+A free account allows you to add agents to your “To Query” list, see their response times, see submitter comments, and more.
+You can select a genre, e.g. “fantasy,” from the sidebar and see all the agents who represent fantasy (355 as of today’s writing).

-Other resources include Poets and Writers, Writer’s Digest, or genre-specific websites that may list agents seeking manuscripts.
+Other agency databases can be found on Poets and Writers, Writer’s Digest, or genre-specific websites that may list agents seeking manuscripts.

 Organization Amid Chaos

-So, you’ve done some research and found several lists of agents who likely represent your genre.
-But there are dozens and dozens of them!
+As you start to do preliminary research, you’ll quickly find lists of agents who likely represent your genre.
+You’ll also realize there are potentially hundreds of agents to sort through.
 What are you supposed to do with all this information?

 Compiling an ideal list of agents is going to take some time and focus.
-In next week’s post, “Organizing Submissions to Literary Agents” I’ll go over my method for sorting through all the information to find the best literary agent for your work.
+In next week’s post, Finding the Best Literary Agent for You, I’ll go over my method for sorting through all the information to find the best literary agent for your work.
 Done this way, it doesn’t seem so daunting after all.

 Hey there!